cylon-v/dandy/README.md

 :catch -> handle_errors
 ```

-Routes configuration by default is located in file `app.routes`.
+Routes configuration by default is located in file `app/app.routes`.
 You can change it's location in `silicon.yml` file.

 #### Action path
 Routes definition has tree-like structure.
 There're two root entries - :receive and :catch.

-:receive section describes regular flow of incoming request.
+`:receive` section describes regular flow of incoming request.

-:catch section defines an action which calls when an error raised somewhere in the regular flow.
+`:catch` section defines an action which calls when an error raised somewhere in the regular flow.

-:receive section should start from `.` - root point of the routing.
+`:receive` section should start from `.` - root point of the routing.

 Every line of the definition is a piece of path to target action or chain.